nxskok/pasias/docs/22-thingy.md

 but the point is properly omitted from the plot, so the plot you get is fine.

-Or plot the output from `map_dbl`, which is easier since it's already a data frame:
+Or plot the output from `rowwise`, which is easier since it's already a data frame: